chvonrohr/k8s-cicd/solution/README.md

   docker stop $container
   docker container rm $container done

+for deployment in frontend backend crawler kubectl delete deployment

 # create a docker network for the containers to talk in
 docker network create letsboot